 The apps use multiple techniques to reduce the chance of data leaks, limiting IPv6 traffic, redirecting DNS requests through the tunnel to be handled by the VPN server, and optionally using a firewall to block all internet access if the connection drops.

-We would like to see Windscribe go further.
-Competitors such as TunnelBear and VyprVPN have had their systems publicly audited to check for logging or other privacy issues, and that gives far more reassurance to potential customers than warm words on a website.
-We hope that Windscribe and other VPN providers will soon do the same.
+This is all good, but we would like to see Windscribe go further.
+Competitors such as TunnelBear and VyprVPN have had their systems publicly audited to check for logging or other privacy issues, and that gives far more reassurance to potential customers than comforting words on a website.
+We hope that Windscribe (and other VPN providers for that matter) will soon do the same.

 In the meantime, it's worth remembering that Windscribe will give you 2GB of data per month, for free, without requiring an email address or any other personal data.
-The data limit will be an issue for streaming users and heavy downloaders, but if you're just looking to protect email and basic browsing, this automatically gets you more anonymity than you'll have with most of the competition.
+The data limit will be an issue for streaming users and heavy downloaders, but if you're just looking to protect email and basic browsing, this automatically gets you more guaranteed anonymity than you'll have with almost everyone else.

 Unfortunately, it's not always that simple, as many content providers now attempt to detect and block visitors they think are using a VPN.